Xilinx/XilinxTclStore/README.md

 git commit -m "update notes"
 ```

-9. Run tests and checck content
+9. Run tests and check content

 10. Push to github or go to step 11
 ```bash